Helping Your Child Cope With Chronic Illness

 Managing life with juvenile arthritis (JA) can feel overwhelming for all members of the family.
 But as a family leader, you can guide your child to develop the confidence and skills to deal with — and even be strengthened by — the challenges they face.

-“Children take cues from their parents, so for the child to adjust and cope with the new diagnosis, they need to see the parents adjust to this new challenge with strength and positivity,” says Elizabeth Roth-Wojcicki, CPNP, advanced practice nurse practitioner in rheumatology at Children's Hospital of Wisconsin in Milwaukee.
+“Children take cues from their parents, so for the child to adjust and cope with the new diagnosis, they need to see the parents adjust to this new challenge with strength and positivity,” says Elizabeth Roth-Wojcicki, advanced practice nurse practitioner in rheumatology with Children's Wisconsin and Medical College of Wisconsin.

 Risk of Emotional Problems